 In this article, we explore how much it will cost to buy a server in the UK.
 We look at the different server types, components and other items you should consider when purchasing a server.
 Servers support the IT operations of your business; they store for files, run your applications and form the foundation of your IT network.

-The goal of this article is to explain how much a server will cost a small UK business.
+The goal of this article is to explain how much a server will cost for a small business (SMB) and larger businesses (SME).

 (We have focused on servers that you would buy and install in your office rather than using a cloud server or a server hosted in a datacentre).